devhliu/GPUMCRPTDosimetry/docs/requirement/development_milestones.md

 *   **Goal:** Implement condensed-history transport for electrons and positrons, including positron annihilation.
 *   **Key Features:**
-    *   A new "em_condensed" engine selectable via configuration.
+    *   A new "photon_electron_condensed" engine selectable via configuration.
     *   Condensed-history stepping for electrons and positrons, depositing energy continuously.
     *   Positron annihilation at rest, producing two 511 keV photons that are then transported.
     *   Bounded secondary particle generation (bremsstrahlung photons and delta electrons) to control the simulation complexity.